What is DDI? A solution for managing your network

 A DDI solution provides a centralized platform to manage DNS and DHCP services and has an IPAM component.

-In this post, we’ll look at the three components that comprise DDI.
-Furthermore, we’ll explore both the core benefits and some additional features of more robust DDI solutions.
+In this post, we’ll look at the three components that comprise the DDI meaning.
+Furthermore, we’ll explore both the core benefits and some additional features of more robust DDI network solutions.

 What is DDI?
 The details